How AI Is Learning to Feel Pain and What That Means for Humanity

 But the truth is a little stranger, and a little sharper than that.

-Self-preservation.
+Self-preservation is the biggest factor here.
 A robot that can feel a flicker of pain is a robot that knows when to back off.
 It’s the difference between a machine plunging its hand into a fire until the circuits melt, or recoiling the way we do when we touch a hot stove.
-Pain has always been survival’s language.
+Pain has always been survival’s most easy to understand language.

-Boundaries.
-Every living thing learns its edges through hurts and pain.
-Toddlers topple over and scrape their knees.
-Puppies chew the wrong shoe and get a scolding (or a gentle pat on their butts).
+Boundaries matter too though, don’t forget that almost every living thing learns its edges through hurts and pain.
+Toddlers topple over and scrape their knees, puppies chew the wrong shoe and get a scolding (or a little pat on their butts).
 Even plants curl away from too much sun.
-Pain sketches the map: here is safe, there is danger.
-Without the map of pain, you’re wandering blind.
+Pain sketches that little map in your head: here is safe, there is danger.
+Without the map of pain, you’re wandering around in this life just completely blind.

-Ethics.
+Ethics matters too in this little experiment of pain.
 If machines can experience something unpleasant, even in a crude, synthetic way, it could make their interactions softer, less careless.
-A system that knows harm might be a system that chooses caution.
+A system that knows harm might be a system that chooses caution in the future for others.
 Respect is born when you’ve tasted what it means to be vulnerable, and boy does respect sometimes taste bitter.

-Biology figured this out eons ago.
-This is why we feel pain.
+Biology figured this out eons ago, which is why we feel pain, not because the universe is masochistic (although, it might be).

-Pain isn’t just punishment, it’s the first, most reliable teacher.
+Pain isn’t just punishment, it’s the first, and most reliable teacher we have.

-It also makes us wonder if machines, who are meant to live beside us, need a teacher too.
+It also makes me wonder if machines, who are meant to live beside us in the future if all these companies get their way, need a teacher too.

 How AI Is Being Taught to Feel (the Early Experiments)